-Seagrass Quantity and Quality
+Seagrass quantity and quality

-Seagrass Quantity: Location
+Seagrass quantity: location

-The area of seagrass cover per 3.5ha hexagon for the Plymouth Sound and Estuaries SAC is illustrated in this map, which is derived from the most recent spatial data collected between 2010 and 2016.
+The area of seagrass cover per 3.5ha hexagon for the Plymouth Sound and Estuaries SAC is illustrated in Figure 3, which is derived from the most recent spatial data collected between 2010 and 2016.
 These data indicate there are some areas of high seagrass cover, with the lighter green areas indicating smaller, and potentially more fragmented areas.